Kensington Olympia, Hammersmith & Fulham

 The National Hall was added on the south-west side in 1922, which necessitated the demolition of some properties in West Kensington Gardens.
 The remainder of this street was erased in 1929 during the construction of the Empire Hall, later known as Olympia 2.
 London’s first multi-storey car park was built for Olympia in 1937.

 The station closed during the Second World War and reopened afterwards as Kensington Olympia.
-Mainline passenger services via Willesden and Clapham Junctions resumed in 1994 and cross-country and London Overground trains now call here as well as the District line shuttle.
+Mainline passenger services via Willesden and Clapham Junctions resumed in 1994 and cross-country and London Overground trains now call here, as does the District line shuttle.

 The poet Samuel Taylor Coleridge lived opposite the site of the exhibition hall in 1811–12.